Holding in farts can be harmful to your health - Photo: Getty Images

 Gas is a natural byproduct of digestion, and holding it in can cause discomfort, bloating, and even nausea.
 According to Ellen Stein, MD, a spokesperson for the American Gastroenterological Association, the human body has different ways of dealing with this buildup of gas.

-“There are a lot of different changes and cycles that happen with the bacteria in our gut to help us digest.
-The good news is we have a process like that, and the bad news is that gas has to come out anyway,” says Stein.
+“There are lots of different changes and cycles that happen with the bacteria in our gut to help us digest.
+The good news is we have one, and the bad news is that gas has to come out anyway,” says Stein.

 According to LiveScience, not all food components are used by the body, especially if the body cannot completely break down certain substances.
-For example, people with lactose intolerance (a type of sugar found in dairy products) do not absorb lactose, so it ferments in the digestive system, causing symptoms such as bloating and diarrhea.
+For example, people with lactose intolerance (a sugar found in dairy products) do not absorb lactose and instead ferment it in the digestive system, causing symptoms such as bloating and diarrhea.

 Gas can also build up during normal digestion.
 According to the American Society for Microbiology, hydrogen sulfide (the gas that gives farts their rotten-egg smell) is produced when beneficial bacteria in the gut break down proteins.